Bombing of Gorky in World War II: Background

-The Attacks
+Attacks

 November 1941

 Reconnaissance flights over Gorky began in the autumn of 1941.
 German planes flew at high altitude, braking over GAZ.
-The first plane scout Junker Ju 88 appeared in the sky above the city on Thursday, October 9.
+The first scout plane, a Junkers Ju 88, appeared in the sky above the city on Thursday, October 9.
 At first the Luftwaffe bombed the suburbs.
 The main blow fell on elevators and warehouses near Dzerzhinsk.
-Then followed two large raids on Gorky.
+This was followed by two large raids on Gorky.
 Heinkel He 111 aircraft of the Kampfgruppe 100 were involved.

-The first raid from Tuesday, November 4 to Wednesday, November 5 began at 4:30 pm.
-According to air defense estimates, about 150 aircraft participated in it and 11 aircraft flew to the city.
-The planes approached individually and in groups of 3–16 at an interval of 15–20 minutes.
+The first raid, on the night of November 4/5, began at 4:30 pm.
+According to air defense estimates, about 150 aircraft participated; 11 aircraft flew to the city.
+The planes approached individually and in groups of 3 to 16 at intervals of 15–20 minutes.
 The bombing lasted all night.
 In addition to bombs, leaflets were also dropped.
-GAZ, Nitel and the Dvigatel Revolyutsii factory were struck, 55 people died, 141 were wounded.
+GAZ, Nitel and the Dvigatel Revolyutsii factory were struck, and 55 people died, 141 wounded.
 According to German data, 15 planes participated in this raid.
-The first aircraft appeared over the city in the light of day and dropped bombs.
-Then they began to shoot people from machine guns running along the streets.
-From the direct hit in the main building of the Nitel, director and part of leadership died.
-During the night bombing, the main impact occurred on secondary objects, residential urban areas and the field in the Stakhanovsky village.
-The incendiary and high-explosive bombs weighing from 70 to 250 kg and heavy bomb-mines BM-1000 weighing 871 kg were dropped.
+The first aircraft appeared over the city while the sky was still light and dropped bombs.
+Then, using machine guns, they strafed people running in the street.
+A direct hit in the main building of the Nitel, killed the director and some other executives.
+During the night bombing, the main impact occurred on secondary objects – residential urban areas and the field in the Stakhanovsky village.
+The incendiary and high-explosive bombs weighing from 70 to 250 kg and heavy BM-1000 parachute mines weighing 871 kg were dropped.

-The second raid on the night of November, 5 to Thursday, 6.
+The second raid took place on the night of 5/6 November.
 An air alert was announced.
-At 23:34 pm, the power lines from the Balakhna power plant to the city were damaged by a bomb strike.
-Some of the industrial regions were temporarily de-energized.
-At 01:47 am the raid on Gorky began, the main impacts were GAZ, Krasnoe Sormovo, Aviation Plant Nr.
+At 11:34 pm, the power lines from the Balakhna power plant to the city were damaged by a bomb strike.
+Some of the industrial regions temporarily lost power.
+At 01:47 am the raid on Gorky began.
+The main impacts were on GAZ, Krasnoe Sormovo, Aviation Plant Nr.
 21 "Ordzhonikidze", and residential buildings.
-The antiaircraft batteries rendered counteraction, so bombing was less precise.
-According to air defense data, 14 aircraft flew into the city.
+The antiaircraft batteries were in operation, so bombing was less precise.
+According to air defense data, 14 aircraft flew over the city.
 In the GAZ area, 5 people died, 21 were wounded.